micro-ROS/micro_ros_setup/micro_ros_setup/README.md

 This folder contains up to four scripts:
 - `create.sh`: gets a variable named `$FW_TARGETDIR` and installs in this path all the dependencies and code required for the firmware.
 - `configure.sh`: modifies and configure parameters of the installed dependencies.
 This step is **optional**.
-- `build.sh`: builds the firmware and create a platform specific linked binary.
+- `build.sh`: builds the firmware and create a platform-specific linked binary.
 - `flash.sh`: flash the binary in the target platform.

-Some other required files inside the folder can be accessed from these scripts usigg the following paths:
+Some other required files inside the folder can be accessed from these scripts using the following paths:

 ```bash
 # Files inside platform folder